-With a 117.96 CFM, you're better off making the most out of these beatly fans at the front of a case.
-They might not be the most quiet, at 29.2 dBA max. noise level, but the raw airflow power and brilliant RGB lighting more than make up for it.
+With a 117.96 CFM, you better make the most out of these beastly fans at the front of a case.
+They might not be the quietest, at 29.2 dBA max. noise level, but the raw airflow power and brilliant RGB lighting more than make up for it.
 Thermaltake also includes the flexibility of using these fans with or without a fan controller.
 This also includes proprietary software, which allows you to tinker with various RGB options.

 The RMP, at 1000, is certainly not the highest, but it definitely gets the job done.
 More so, using the self-lubricating hydraulic bearing reduces friction significantly and overall improves their thermal efficiency.

 5. Best Quiet Case Fans: GIM KB-23 RGB Case Fans

 - Cool RGB Light: GIM RGB case fans allow you to enjoy the beautiful and cool RGB...

 - 3 Music Modes: To further optimize your gaming experience, the fans are designed...